stingray82/dashy-for-surecart/dashy-for-surecart/readme.txt

 = Can I customize the tab icons? =
 Yes, you can upload custom icons directly via the plugin settings.
 == Changelog ==
+= 1.27 ( 21 June 2025) =
+New: Updates Now served directly from GitHub using UUPD

+= 1.26 ( 21 June 2025) =
+Tweaked: Updates Now served directly from GitHub using UUPD

 = 1.25 ( 20 May 2025) =
 Fixed: Issues with some installations running brick 2.0 Alpha, this will need checking against the final release but should stop issues now